-E. Day Off.
+D. Day Off.

 One day per week is understood as 24 hours.
-The priest is authorized to take a few days off after Easter and Christmas, but not to extend over a weekend.
+The priest is authorized to take a few days off (up to a maximum of five days) after Easter and Christmas, but not to extend over a weekend.